-You’ll need to provide these strong dogs with sufficient exercise, as these muscular dogs were bred to chase and subdue big game, and they won’t be happy if they don’t burn off plenty of steam!
+And because he has such a muscular body, you’ll need to provide your cane corso with sufficient exercise — these dogs were bred to chase and subdue big game, so they won’t be happy if they don’t burn off plenty of steam!

 2. Dogue de Bordeaux

-The Dogue de Bordeaux is a beautiful breed, but its bulk and large head makes it one of the more intimidating dogs available.
+The Dogue de Bordeaux is a beautiful breed, but its stocky body, bulky musculature, and large head makes it one of the more intimidating dogs available.

 While females usually reach about 90 pound or so, most males exceed 100 pounds and stand about 26 or 27 inches high at the shoulder.

 DDBs (as they’re often called) are very confident dogs, who rarely back down from a threat.
 Though loving with their families (including children), DDBs are not what you would call welcoming to strangers.
-Though they have a short coat, which is easy to take care of, they do produce buckets of drool, which turns off many would-be owners.
+Though they have a short coat, which is easy to take care of, they do produce buckets of drool and have lots of loose skin, which turns off many would-be owners.

 If you’re thinking that you’ve seen one of these dogs before, but you can’t put your finger on where, I’ll help you out: Hooch was a Dogue de Bordeaux.